-Today’s Tuesday with Tulsa comes to us from Aryn M., a sophomore double-majoring in chemistry and marketing from Wichita, Kan.
+Today’s blog post comes to us from Kyle R., a senior double-majoring in accounting and economics.
+Kyle is from Leawood, Kan.